Mayeda-Research-Group/Monte_Carlo_simulation-tutorials/README.md

-This repository provides Stata and R code for quantifying bias in estimation of the effect of a binary exposure (A) on a binary outcome (Y) arising from conditioning on a collider (S), where S is a common effect of the exposure and an unmeasured determinant of the outcome (U).
+This repository provides Stata and R code for two tutorials for using Monte Carlo simulations for quantitative bias analysis: the first example is bias due to confounding and the second example is collider-stratification bias.
-Input parameters can be modified by the user.

-**Steps for running the simulation code in Stata**
-1) For each causal structure of interest, save two Stata do-files: a. the data generation and analysis file and b. the run simulation file.
+-For each causal structure of interest, there are three files (.do for Stata and .R files for R): a. data generation and analysis file, b. parameter input file, and c. run simulation file.
 -The data generation and analysis file generates one data set, analyzes the generated data, and stores the parameter estimates from analyses as scalars.
--The run simulation file calls the data generation and analysis file B times to generate and analyze B data sets, stores the results from each iteration of data set generation, summarizes the results across the B data sets, and exports the results for each iteration of sample generation in a Statafile (one sample = one row in the file).

-2) Update the parameter values in "Step 1: Set parameters" of the data generation and analysis file to reflect the desired input paramters for investigation.
--For example, to modify the  simulation so there is a causal effect of A on Y, modify local parameter "b1" in the data generation and analysis file.
+- The parameter input file lists the input parameters that are read into the data generation process.
+Users can update the input parameters as desired.
+For example, the default code is under the sharp null (no causal effect of the exposure (A) on the outcome (Y) for any individual in the population.
+To modify the simulation so there is a causal effect of A on Y, modify local parameter "b1" in the data generation and analysis file.

-3) Run B iterations of data generation and summarize results from statistical models estimating the effect of A on Y across the  B iterations of sample generation by running the run simulation Stata do-file.

-The data-generating process is outlined graphically in the file Collider_bias_simulation_data_generation.pdf.

-**Steps for running the simulation code in R**
-1) For each causal structure of interest, save two RScripts: a. the data generation and analysis file and b. the run simulation file.
--The data generation and analysis file generates one data set, analyzes the generated data, and stores the parameter estimates from analyses as scalars.
--The run simulation file calls the data generation and analysis file B times to generate and analyze B data sets, stores the results from each iteration of data set generation, summarizes the results across the B data sets, and exports the results for each iteration of sample generation in a .csv (one sample = one row in the file).
+-The run simulation file calls the data generation and analysis file B times to generate and analyze B data sets, stores the results from each iteration of data set generation, summarizes the results across the B data sets, and exports the results for each iteration of sample generation in an XXXX file (one sample = one row in the file) (....explain where results go).

-2) Update the parameter values in "Step 1: Set parameters" of the data generation and analysis file to reflect the desired input paramters for investigation.
--For example, to modify the  simulation so there is a causal effect of A on Y, modify local parameter "b1" in the data generation and analysis file.

-3) Run B iterations of data generation and summarize results from statistical models estimating the effect of A on Y across the  B iterations of sample generation by running the run simulation Stata do-file.

-The data-generating process is outlined graphically in the file Collider_bias_simulation_data_generation.pdf.